ProFormA/proformaxml/Whitepaper_Submission.md

     The date and time of the submission.

-- **user-id**
+- <a name="user-id"/> **user-id**

     The user ID of the submitter within the LMS context, as an optional attribute.
 Multiple user IDs can be specified in case the submission is submitted by a group of students.

-- **course-id** <a name="course-id"/>
+- <a name="course-id"/> **course-id**

     The id of the course within the LMS context.
 For instance, it could be an identity string as part of the URL of an LMS course.

 If necessary, additional information can be provided in the any namespace element.

-Using the [user-id](#) element along with the [task uuid](#) attribute, graders are able to put submissions into context, allowing for submission penalties.
+Using the [user-id](#user-id) element along with the [task uuid](Whitepaper_Task.md#task-attributes) attribute, graders are able to put submissions into context, allowing for submission penalties.
 For example, if the teacher put submission attempt restrictions in place, such as a submission deadline, late submissions might result in a reduction of the total score.

 ### The result-spec part